-Insurance and intermediaries payables and reinsurance payables
+Insurance and intermediaries, and reinsurance payables

-These balances under Solvency II are considered to be future cash flows and therefore reclassified to technical provisions in the calculation of "best estimate" values for such provisions.
+Insurance and intermediaries payables and reinsurance payables Solvency II are considered to be future cash flows and therefore reclassified to technical provisions in the calculation of "best estimate" values for such provisions.
 IFRS valuation considers fair value for the amounts receivable.